Early Christmas present for 93 churches

 - Fairhaven United Reformed Church in Lytham St Anne's, Lancashire known as 'the White Church', a magnificent Grade II* listed English Byzantine domed building which receives a £12,000 National Churches Trust Repair Grant to help fund urgent repairs to dry rot damage.

-Huw Edwards, Vice President of The National Churches Trust said:
+Huw Edwards, broadcaster and journalist and Vice President of The National Churches Trust said:

 8 churches receive National Churches Trust Project Development Grants, supporting churches to become more sustainable through the diagnosis of issues and the development applications to large church heritage funders such as the Heritage Lottery Fund.
 See the full list of churches receiving Project Development Grants.